xwp/wp-foo-bar/CONTRIBUTING.md

 - `npm run docker -- npm run test:php:coverage` to run tests for PHP with coverage reporting.

 	_The coverage report is stored in the `tests/coverage/html` directory._

+- `npm run xdebug:status` to get the status of xdebug.

+- `npm run xdebug:start` to start xdebug.

+- `npm run xdebug:start` to stop xdebug.